bobd00/elasticluster/README-AZURE.rst

 	openssl x509 -outform der -in managementCert.pem -out managementCert.cer

 6. You'll need a keypair to access the virtual machines during provisioning, and later via ssh.
-For now [to be fixed soon], you should create a private key file that matches your management cert, like this:
+For now, you should create a private key file that matches your management cert, like this:

 ::